Immersion Performance

 Writer/Director/Installations

-“Taken apart, as in autopsy, it strains and fragments, laments and groans, lashes out with sexual angst and sweaty frustration.
-Screens scatter randomly throughout the candle-lit landscape, showing 1960’s home movie family holiday clips over and over, backwards and forwards, excerpts from a Fred Astaire dancing extravaganza and unrecognizable black and white action films.
-Scenes ebb and flow as the audience floats along, adrift, overwhelmed by a cacophony of images and sound.
+Taken apart, as in autopsy, it strains and fragments, laments, and groans, and lashes out with sexual angst and sweaty frustration.
+Screens scatter randomly throughout the candle-lit landscape, showing 1960s home movie family holiday clips over and over, backward and forwards, excerpts from a Fred Astaire dancing extravaganza, and unrecognizable black and white action films.
+Scenes ebb and flow as the audience floats, adrift, overwhelmed by images and sound.
 Sensate, intemperate immersion.
 Oddly enough, “w(hole)” weaves together with satisfying symphonic grace.
-Emerge refreshed, cleansed, jubilant.”
+Emerge refreshed, cleansed, jubilant.

 Scenes spark around us like a long tail of igniting firecrackers.
 Another room is illuminated.
 Next, a vignette.
-Soon all are available for exploration.
-The twisting paths feel like the unfathomable tunneling of memory storage, but the lives we’re moving through are not our own.
-Even the sound, while anchored scene by scene, bleeds gently into the next.
-We’re fumbling into another’s databank, threading together the experiences as we travel.
+Soon, all are available for exploration.
+The twisting paths feel like the unfathomable tunneling of memory storage, but the lives we're moving through are not our own.
+Even the sound, anchored scene by scene, bleeds gently into the next.
+We're fumbling into another's databank, threading together the experiences as we travel.

 Flesh World